cauchips/ai-powered-lead-scraper/report.md

 ## 5. Conclusion

 The AI-Powered Lead Scraper effectively unites live-scraped directory data and a large Kaggle dataset into a single pipeline.
-A six-factor, 0–100 composite scoring system—leveraging DistilBERT (SST-2) and SentenceTransformer embeddings—ensures well-rounded, transparent lead prioritization.
+A six-factor, 0–100 composite scoring system leveraging DistilBERT (SST-2) and SentenceTransformer embeddings ensures well-rounded, transparent lead prioritization.
 This open-source solution (no paid APIs) and lightweight Streamlit interface provide an accessible, high-impact lead-generation tool for acquisition entrepreneurs.

 ---